San Juan County, Utah: 2010 census

-Politics and Government
+Politics and government

 San Juan County has supported Republican presidents since voting for Wendell Willkie in 1940.
 It supported a Democrat for president in 1896 (William Jennings Bryan), 1916 (Woodrow Wilson), and 1936 (Franklin D. Roosevelt).
 Though a Republican vote currently secures elections, the area has voted less Republican than the rest of Utah in many national elections.
 In 2004, for example, George W. Bush won 60.02% in San Juan County versus 71.54% in the state.
 In 2020, Democrat Joe Biden needed 6.13% more votes to win the county from Donald Trump, who secured 51.2% in the county as opposed to 58.13% in the state as a whole.
 The county is more competitive at the state level due to its high Native American population, which leans Democratic.
 Notably, the county voted for the Democratic candidates in the 1988 and 2000 gubernatorial elections, both of which Republican candidates won.

 Federally mandated commissioner districts put many Navajo voters in one district.
 The San Juan County Board of Commissioners has been majority white for many years.
 In 2016, a Federal District Court decision found voting districts violated the 1965 Voting Rights Act and the U.S. Constitution.
 Before the 2016 court decision, the county used an at-large voting system to elect commissioners.

 In 2018, the first-ever majority-Navajo commission was seated.
 Two of the three county commissioners, Willie Grayeyes and Kenneth Maryboy, are board members of Utah Diné Bikeyah, which supported the creation of Bears Ears National Monument.
-In a 2019 special election, Proposition 10, which would have changed the structure of the county government to include five county commissioners, was blocked needing 153 more populous votes.
+In a 2019 special election, Proposition 10, which would have changed the structure of the county government to include five county commissioners, was blocked needing 153 more popular votes.
 The proposition, spearheaded by Blanding Mayor Joe Lyman, was characterized by opponents as an effort to undermine the Navajo-majority county commission.
 Mayor Joe Lyman characterized the proposition as a way to restore representation to Blanding, the county's largest city.
 He states, "I don't like how we arrived at the commissioners we have because it felt like a judicial appointment," and that "the vote is very evenly split."

 As of March 2020, efforts were underway to bring municipal water and electrical service to the 29-home Diné (Navajo) community of Westwater, which has existed for decades with neither just outside the city limits of Blanding.